Excitement builds following the success of their anti-bullying song ‘Beautiful You Are’.

-In the Spring of 2020, Suns of July will release their 10-song debut LP.
-Aptly titled Hello People, the rock and roll tune captures the essence of the album perfectly, both as an introduction to the band’s music and great expectation, since it was five years in the making.
+On May 19, 2021, Suns of July will release their 10-song debut LP aptly titled Hello People.
+The rock and roll tune captures the essence of the album perfectly, both as an introduction to the band’s music and great expectation, since it was five years in the making.

 The three main members of the band consist of two brothers: Kosta Dimos, lead singer and rhythm guitarist; Anastazio Dimos, drummer; and Nick David (a.k.a.
 The Colonel), lead guitarist.
-The trio has been writing and performing music together since high school, in addition to rocking out in three bands since university.
+The trio has been writing and performing music together since high school.
 Adding to their lineup, pivotal roles are also played by Cary Corvair on bass guitar and Mark Burnes on piano and synthesizer.
 The album’s eclectic musical landscape is enhanced by guest vocalist, Effie Star, who duets with Kosta on the melodic hip hop ballad, Forever.
-A Toronto rap artist and friend of the band, Feature, also adds hip hop flair to it and the mental health awareness track, Misunderstood.
+A Toronto rap artist and friend of the band, Feature, also adds hip hop flair to it and to the mental health awareness track, Misunderstood.

 The process was onerous, but over time, it coalesced.
 As Anastazio admits, “Although it was tough, I knew that this song was going to be special.
-At the start of Mother, you can hear a very light and organic timbre on the hi-hat during the first verse, which eventually explodes into thundering toms expressing sorrow and anger with the sudden loss of our mother.
+At the start of Mother you can hear a very light and organic timbre on the hi-hat during the first verse which eventually explodes into thundering toms expressing sorrow and anger with the sudden loss of our mom.
 The percussion then bleeds into brightness on the ride cymbal during the chorus to convey our love and hope that we will honour her memory.”

 An eclectic blend of musical genres ranging from classic to modern rock, alternative and grunge influence the band’s unique sound, which combines melodic guitar riffs with synth-laden and infectious drum and bass grooves.
 Acts such as Bruce Springsteen, U2, REM, Oasis, Nirvana, Killers and many more all serve as sources of inspiration.
 Yet beyond the influential role such musical sensations play in their lives, the Dimos brothers derive their greatest sense of inspiration from their late father, George.
-Fondly remembered as a musical prodigy who captivated people with his knack for singing and playing the accordion, throughout their childhood and into their late teens, he fronted a Greek wedding band, so there was always live music in the house.
+Fondly remembered as a musical prodigy who captivated people with his beautiful singing voice and masterful accordion playing; throughout the brothers’ childhood and into their late teens, George fronted a Greek wedding band, so there was always live music in the house.

 And they sure know how to rouse a crowd.
-On March 8, 2019, they were one of the acts featured at The Bout Music Festival and Competition, which is held annually at The Hideout, in addition to being one of six bands (out of 120) to make it to the finals for a riveting show on May 3, 2019.
+On March 8, 2019, they were one of the acts featured at The Bout Music Festival and Competition, which was held annually at one of Toronto’s foremost venues for live music, The Hideout.
+Suns of July was also one of six bands (out of 120) to make it to the finals for a riveting show on May 3, 2019.